2022 Country Reports on Human Rights Practices: Mongolia

 The government cooperated with the Office of the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in providing protection and assistance to UNHCR-recognized refugees, asylum seekers, and other persons of concern.

-Access to Asylum: The law provides for granting asylum, and the government provided limited protections to foreign residents in the country while UNHCR adjudicated their refugee claims.
-The law establishes deportation criteria and permits the Agency for Foreign Citizens and Naturalization (the country’s immigration agency) to deport asylum seekers whom it deems do not qualify.
+Access to Asylum: Although the law provides for granting asylum, the process was slow and seldom implemented.
+Rather, the government provided limited protections to foreign nationals in the country while UNHCR adjudicated their refugee claims.

-Access to Basic Services: Because the law does not provide for refugee status, asylum seekers generally did not have access to government-provided basic services such as health care and education.
+Access to Basic Services: Because legal provisions for granting refugee status were effectively in abeyance, asylum seekers generally did not have access to government-provided basic services such as health care and education.
 Refugees and asylum seekers could access private medical facilities with UNHCR support.

 Section 3.
 Freedom to Participate in the Political Process